-Brazil has an increasing role as a political and economic actor in developed and developing countries, sustaining its long-standing commitment in ensuring access to medicines and vaccines at the domestic, regional, and international level.
-The Ministry of Health’s strategy includes the promotion of Brazil’s science and technology complex, the country’s presence in multilateral health forums and engagement in international health issues, regional health integration and international humanitarian health support.
-Brazil’s state-owned vaccine manufacturer, Bio-Manguinhos, is an important supplier of yellow fever vaccine to Gavi.
+Brazil has an increasing role as a political and economic actor in higher- and lower-income countries, sustaining its long-standing commitment in ensuring access to medicines and vaccines at the domestic, regional and international level.
+The Ministry of Health’s strategy includes the promotion of Brazil’s science and technology complex, the country’s presence in multilateral health forums, and engagement in international health issues, regional health integration and international humanitarian health support.
+Brazil’s state-owned vaccine manufacturer Bio-Manguinhos is an important supplier of yellow fever vaccine to Gavi.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.